4dsystems/GFX4d/README.md

 ## Installation of this GFX4d Library

+This GFX4d Library can be found and installed from the Arduino Library Manager, inside the Arduino IDE.
+Or it can be installed manually from this github repository.
 Library folder should be placed in the ```C:\Users\(User name)\My Documents\Arduino\Libraries\``` folder, or equivalent. (restart the IDE if already open).

 For more information on the installation, please refer to [Installing Additional Arduino Libraries](http://arduino.cc/en/Guide/Libraries)